I’m Chendong Xin, an incoming Ph.D. student in Robotics at the Georgia Institute of Technology, where I will work with Prof. Danfei Xu.

-I’m Chendong Xin, a senior undergraduate at Tsinghua University.
-I am currently working with Prof. Xiang Li at the Intelligent Robotic Manipulation Lab in the Department of Automation.
-I have also worked with Prof. Shuran Song at the REALab at Stanford University.
-My research focuses on robotic manipulation, with an emphasis on learning from human data and enabling dexterous, contact-rich manipulations.
-I am particularly interested in building robot learning systems that work reliably in real-world settings.
+My research focuses on robot learning and robotic manipulation, with an emphasis on learning from diverse human data and enabling dexterous, contact-rich manipulation.
+I am particularly interested in building robotic systems that operate reliably in real-world environments.

 My interest in robotics started when I participated in the FIRST Robotics Competition (Team 6907) during high school.